schibsted/sdk-js-event-tracking/README.md

 ##### Generated objects

-`object` as `'primary'` - Where the event originated.
+`object` as `'primary'` - The object of the Activity.
 In this case, the form.

 `result` as `'secondary'` - The result of the event.
-In this case, a reply to the poll.
+In this case, some new content from the form.

+`origin` as `'tertiary'` - Where the Activity originated (e.g the page)

 ##### Extra parameter suggestions